linkclau/CMakeBits/00Readme.txt

   $(VERBOSE).SILENT:

 If VERBOSE is not set the .SILENT option is activated.
 If verbos is set, the option becomens <Whatever>.SILENT which is not known to Make and therfore ignored.

-TO build the subprojects
-   (cd build/ &&  cmake -G "Unix Makefiles" .. && make)